Industry-Specific Nominal and Real Effective Exchange Rates of 25 Countries Worldwide

 Data Description

-The novelty of this database is to construct the I-REER using the industry-specific producer price indices of major economies in Asia, North America, Europe, and Oceania.
-The real effective exchange rate (REER) is typically used as a good measurement for the export price competitiveness of the country in question, however, the export price competitiveness can differ across industries.
-For instance, the export price competitiveness of the electric machinery industry (e.g., electronic components) clearly differs from that of the transport equipment industry (e.g., automobiles).
-Sato, Shimizu, Shrestha and Zhang (2013) analyzed the I-REER of Japan and Korea to compare the export price competitiveness of the above two industries between both countries.
+The novelty of this database lies in its construction of I-REERs using industry-specific producer price indices from major economies in Asia, North America, Europe, and Oceania.
+The real effective exchange rate is generally used as a measure of a country’s export price competitiveness; however, this competitiveness varies across industries.
+For instance, the export price competitiveness of the electric machinery industry (e.g., electronic components) differs from that of the transport equipment industry (e.g., automobiles).
+Sato, Shimizu, Shrestha and Zhang (2013) analyzed the I-REER of Japan and Korea to compare the export price competitiveness of these industries between the two countries.

-The database is constructed by Professor Kiyotaka Sato (YNU), Professor Junko Shimizu (Gakushuin University), Associate Professor Nagendra Shrestha (YNU), and Dr. Shajuan Zhang (YNU).
+The database is constructed by Professor Kiyotaka Sato (YNU), Professor Nagendra Shrestha (YNU), and Professor Junko Shimizu (Gakushuin University).

-The details of the data construction and other necessary information are presented and discussed in Sato, Shimizu, Shrestha and Zhang (2013, 2015).
-Also, see supplementary information [PDF:635KB] for industry weights and industry-specific partner country's trade weights.
-When using this database, please cite both the RIETI website as the data source and the following two papers for acknowledgement.
+Details of the data construction and other relevant information are presented and discussed in Sato, Shimizu, Shrestha and Zhang (2013, 2020).
+For a concise overview of the data construction, please refer to the supplementary information [PDF:785KB].
+When using this database, please acknowledge the RIETI website as the data source and cite the following two papers.

-- Sato, Kiyotaka, Junko Shimizu, Nagendra Shrestha and Shajuan Zhang, 2013, "Industry-specific Real Effective Exchange Rates and Export Price Competitiveness: The Cases of Japan, China and Korea," Asian Economic Policy Review, 8(2), pp.298-321.
+- Sato, Kiyotaka, Junko Shimizu, Nagendra Shrestha, Shajuan Zhang, 2013.
+“Industry-specific Real Effective Exchange Rates and Export Price Competitiveness: The Cases of Japan, China and Korea,” Asian Economic Policy Review, 8(2), pp.298–321.